 Welcome to the graduate program in Sociology at Southern Connecticut State University.
 We are thrilled you are here!
-The graduate program in sociology is designed to provide students with an understanding of sociological theories and training in social research methods that may be used to identify and address a wide range of social issues that directly and indirectly affect individuals and their communities.
+The graduate program in sociology is designed to provide students training in research methods and theories of our discipline that may be used to identify and address a wide range of social issues that directly and indirectly affect individuals and their communities.
 The program specifically emphasizes social justice, identifying its barriers and constraints, and seeking ways to mitigate them.
-We have prepared this handbook to provide a thorough overview of the program and our requirements.
+We have prepared this Handbook to provide a thorough overview of the program and our requirements.
 Please review it carefully and always feel free to contact the Graduate Coordinator if you have any questions.